 Almost anyone, irrespective of education, status, station, gender and so, can be made aware of the mystical truths and mystical faculties of the human soul.

-Having stated that mysticism is inclusive, within the ability of most humans, we must speak top the esoterics and the concept of the "inner circle".
+Having stated that mysticism is inclusive, within the ability of most humans, we must speak top the esoterics and the concept of the “inner circle”.
 There are levels of mystical awareness, as there are levels in any higher education that specializes in a direction.
 There are logical reasons why a junior student does not do well to try and master higher-level training without the required preliminaries.
-In medical practise, a 3rd-year student is not as well versed in the mechanisms of cancer as an oncologist.
+In medical practice; a 3rd-year student is not as well versed in the mechanisms of cancer as an oncologist.
 It may be dangerous for the student to quickly read an oncology paper or two, and then try to cure a patient.
 Sometimes we need preliminary studies and skills practise to master higher skills and wisdom.
 This is the case with the esoteric tradition.

 - Wayism: the Primary Text

 - Cloud of Unknowing (Christian)

 - Kahil Gibran

 - Pir-O-Murshid Khan

 - Farid Attar